-In a press release dated October 24, 2022, the Company announced the sale of the 1% NSR on the Kerr-Addison Mine claims owned by Gold Candle Ltd to two Directors.
+On October 24, 2022, the Company announced the sale of the 1% net smelter returns royalty on the Kerr-Addison Mine claims owned by Gold Candle Ltd to two Directors.
 The consideration of US\$7.4 million is derived from the retirement of the 4.5% Gross Production Royalty on Copperstone currently owned by TOMCL and the retirement of outstanding long-term debt in the amount of US\$3.65 million dollars which is currently owned by TOMCL and Braydon, both of these entities are owned by Directors of the Company.
 In conjunction with the retirement of the debt, the due date for the remaining debt will also be extended to June 30, 2025.
-See Subsequent Events.